Showing 1 to 15 of 21 results.

 Their Californian Cousin

 An amateur fiction film in which a teenage American girl, on a visit to her British relatives, finds it hard to adapt to life on their West Sussex farm.
-The film-maker was a member of Haywards Heath & District Amateur Cine Society.
+The film-maker was a founding member of Haywards Heath & District Amateur Cine Society.

 [HH Cub & Scouts Camp]